From Opus

 [edit] Behaviour

-The diet includes fruit and some invertebrates.
+The diet consists of large and small fruit and berries, with the addition of some invertebrates.

 [edit] Breeding